desflahertyportfolio/DJ_Black_Coffee/README.md

 The repository used for the final project with code & files is located at https://github.com/desflaherty/milestoneproject1

 **Credits**

 *Content*
-The text for section Y was copied from the Wikipedia article Z Media
+The text for the About section was copied from the Wikipedia article https://en.wikipedia.org/wiki/Black_Coffee_(DJ).
+The text for the Contact section was taken from the FaceBook page https://www.facebook.com/pg/realblackcoffee/about/?ref=page_internal

+*Media*
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from residentadvisor.net etv.co.za djmag.com shimmybeachclub.com
-Acknowledgements
-I received inspiration for this project from X
+youtube.com
+instagram.com
+zgossip.co.zw
+twitter.com
+iol.co.za